Misinformation is not about Bad Facts: An Analysis of the Production and Consumption of Fringe Content: The Style: Style over Content

 \subsubsection{Method and design.}

-We begin by demonstrating the classification performance in distinguishing between extreme groups.
-Subsequently, we differentiate various text styles, irrespective of their association with specific groups.
+We begin by demonstrating the effectiveness of using style to distinguish between extreme groups and a ``benign'' control group.
+We use the \textsf{scikit-learn} Python library\footnote{\url{https://scikit-learn.org/stable/modules/multiclass.html}} for all classifiers used in this section; Logistic regression (LR), Linear SVC (SVC), and Random Forest (RF).
+All three classifiers inherently support multiclass classification, and we use the default strategy for each classifier.

 We design a predictive experiment aimed at evaluating and contrasting the effectiveness of three dictionary-based stylistic metrics (\textsc{LIWC}, \textsc{Grievance} and \textsc{StyloMetrix}).
-The task is to distinguish posts from the two extreme Facebook groups and a \textsc{normal} (non-extreme) group -- we created the \textsc{normal} group to encompass a wide range of discussions, from cooking to non-profit organizations.
+The task is to distinguish the posts among the three Facebook groups; two extreme Facebook groups and a \textsc{normal} (non-extreme) group.
+We created the \textsc{normal} group to encompass a wide range of discussions, from cooking to non-profit organizations.
 To put the performance of stylistic classifiers into context, we compare against a content-based baseline -- the popular text encoding technique, \textsc{BERT}~\cite{devlin2018bert} commonly used in textual classification tasks.

-In contrast to the three dictionary-based encodings, \textsc{BERT} also considers the contextual information for each instance of a given word, enhancing its capabilities.
-The BERT embeddings used in this study are the mean-pooled representations of the activations from the last layer of the \texttt{en\char`_stsb\char`_distilbert\char`_base} model.
+In contrast to the three dictionary-based encodings, \textsc{BERT} considers the contextual information for each instance of a given word, enhancing its capabilities.
+We use \textsf{spacy-sentence-bert} Python library\footnote{\url{https://github.com/MartinoMensio/spacy-sentence-bert}} to produce vectors of given text.
+The pretrained model of \texttt{en\char`_stsb\char`_distilbert\char`_base} is used which transforms each sentence into a vector of $768$ dimensions. \textsf{spacy-sentence-bert} is a wrapper of \textsf{sentence-BERT} package which uses mean-pooling strategy by default~\citep{reimers2019sentencebert}.
 This approach captures contextual information from the entire input sentence and produces fixed-length vectors suitable for downstream tasks.

 This exercise aims to evaluate various feature sets, not the classification algorithms.
 We interpret the difference in prediction performance as a difference in the representativity of the feature sets. \cref{classification} reports classification performance of three off-the-shelf classifiers.
 We randomly sampled $1,000$ posts from each list of groups (\texttt{Far right}, \texttt{Antivax} and \textsc{normal}).
 The reported performance is the average result of 5-fold cross-validation.
 We compare the three basic stylistic feature sets (\textsc{LIWC}, \textsc{Grievance} and \textsc{StyloMetrix}) and their concatenation -- denoted as \textsc{LGS}.